 Visitors to Our Website

 Web Browser Settings and Control of Personally Identifiable Information Collection

 You may have the ability to activate web browser tracking settings or other mechanisms that give you the option to control the collection of personally identifiable information about your online activities over time and across third-party websites or online services.
 Our response to these settings and mechanisms will depend on the setting and mechanism and the impact on our collection and tracking practices.
 At this time, our website only tracks your activities while on our website and, unless you register with us for a service, we do not collect any personally identifiable information about you.
 The tracking is facilitated using 'cookies' that we place on your computer.
 If you choose not to accept cookies or remove locally stored cookies, we will not track your activity on our website; however, some features and services on our website may not be available to you.
 For more information regarding cookies, refer to 'Visitors to Our Website' in this policy.

-Disclosure Of Non-Public Personal Information
+Disclosure Of Personally Identifiable Information

 There are instances when information about you may be provided to others.
 For example, we are permitted by law to share information:

 - Within the Bank in order to service your accounts or to market other products or services we may offer.

 - With non-financial companies that perform services on our behalf, such as check printers, data processing companies, companies that prepare or mail account statements, or companies that perform marketing services on our behalf.